-Autumn is a wonderful time to be in Japan.
-In my book, fall in Japan outshines spring (and cherry blossom season) for its many delights.
+Fall is a wonderful time to be in Japan.
+In my book, autumn in Japan outshines spring (and cherry blossom season) for its many delights.

 Autumn also brings orange osmanthus, blood-red spider lilies, and chrysanthemums in their delicate pastel glory.
-And after the heat and humidity of summer, a dip in the onsen (hot springs) suddenly becomes a warming respite from the bracing chill of autumn air.
+And after the heat and humidity of summer, a dip in the onsen at a traditional ryokan suddenly becomes a warming respite from the bracing chill of autumn air.

 Of course, one of the best parts of fall in Japan is the colours.
 Naturally, this means engaging in the ultimate autumn pastime — momiji-gari (also known as koyo).